sekhongurprit/sekhongurprit.github.io/_pages/about.md

 title: about
 permalink: /
 #subtitle: <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Motto.
 Etc.
-subtitle: Please refer to my CV for the full details of my resume
+subtitle: Please refer to my CV for the full details of my resume.

 profile:
   align: right